 When left untreated copper toxicity may lead to kidney problems, liver failure, heart failure, or permanent brain damage.
 Although more research is needed to determine the rates and risks of copper toxicity associated with Paragard IUDs, any Paragard patients who experience symptoms of copper toxicity should seek medical attention right away.

-If you or a loved one have experienced breakage, tearing, migration, or infection while using a Paragard IUD, call the defective medical device lawyers at David Randolph Smith for a free consultation.
+If you or a loved one have experienced breakage, tearing, migration, or infection while using a Paragard IUD, call the defective medical device lawyers at DRS Law for a free consultation.